by Ray Bradbury

 - Montag yells at Mildred for having never been really bothered by anything.
 Is that a bad thing?
 Why or why not?

-- After Guy talks with Clarisse, he claims that his mask of happiness has been lifted.
+- After Montag talks with Clarisse, he claims that his mask of happiness has been lifted.
 Does this mean he was never really happy in the first place, or that Clarisse took his happiness away?

 Chew on This